MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 ### -ApplicationName

 Specifies the application name segment of the connection URI.
-Use this parameter to specify the application name when you are not using the **ConnectionURI** parameter in the command.
+Use this parameter to specify the application name when you aren't using the **ConnectionURI** parameter in the command.

 The default value is the value of the `$PSSessionApplicationName` preference variable on the local computer.
-If this preference variable is not defined, the default value is WSMAN.
+If this preference variable isn't defined, the default value is WSMAN.
 This value is appropriate for most uses.
-For more information, see [about_Preference_Variables](About/about_Preference_Variables.md).
+For more information, see [about_Preference_Variables](./About/about_Preference_Variables.md).

 The WinRM service uses the application name to select a listener to service the connection request.
 The value of this parameter should match the value of the **URLPrefix** property of a listener on